API

 - Processing and formatting data specifically for AI interactions

-- Parsing responses from AI models
+- Parsing responses from AI models and producing consistent outputs

 This separation ensures AI-specific logic remains modular and reusable, while the API package stays focused on request handling and routing.